Skip to product information

 Family: Ranunculaceae

-Origin/Distribution: most of eastern Canada and eastern United States except Florida, native to Maine
+Origin/Distribution: most of eastern Canada and eastern United States except Florida, native to Maine.
+These plants were grown from seed collected in New England.

 Habitat: rich woodlands and other moist, low places with some shade, also found in wetter spots such as marshes, stream and river banks, swamps, and pond edges